UX/UI, WEBSITE DESIGN

 As we continued to visually explore options to enhancing the overall experience for the user, at one point during the design we decided to perfect the about us and careers sections.
 We had specific user feedback and iteration that showed that our specific user group who frequented the site preferred to see this information in subdirectories and an easy layout to follow.
 At the time we had quite a few dropdown menus that were difficult to navigate on mobile, so we opted for a submenu model of navigation.

 The objective of the website and the interface was to keep the user/customers informed and allow for an easy way to find information about PubsPros.
 We accomplished this by keeping the overall design very visual with large photography, strategic use and placement of text, vibrant color use, and an overall corporate look that encourages interaction.

-Once we landed on a fully customizable theme that could provide the high level of enhancement we wanted, it was also important that after installation, it would be easy to change and customize on the fly.
+Once we landed on a fully customizable theme that could provide the high level of enhancement we wanted, we began to design the layout of the site.
+Using user feedback and personas, we curated the site to appear similar to a newspaper or book based upon this research and who the target audience we are striving for.
 So far, feedback from users and customers has been extremely positive.

 Inspiration for the site came from PubsPros' own library of clientele and industry.
 The background is a simple white with an occasional light grey background to differentiate sections.
 A deep green background is used as well to emphasize quotes and important text.
 Keeping the overall design simple.